 - Numbness or odd nerve sensations in the hands or feet (peripheral neuropathy)

 Imaging scans indicate that parts of the brain physically shrink (atrophy) during anorexic states.
-Weight gain helps many patients recover brain function, but some damage may be permanent.
+Weight gain helps many people recover brain function, but some damage may be permanent.

 Anxiety disorders and depression are common in people with eating disorders.
-Patients are also at higher risk for substance abuse including smoking (to help prevent weight gain), alcohol, and drug abuse.
-In addition to illicit drugs, people with eating disorders often abuse over-the-counter laxatives, diuretics, appetite suppressants, and drugs that induce vomiting (such as ipecac).
-Some patients with anorexia nervosa are at risk for suicidal behavior. .
+They are also at higher risk for substance abuse including smoking (to help prevent weight gain), alcohol, and drug abuse.
+In addition to illegal drugs, people with eating disorders often abuse over-the-counter laxatives, diuretics, appetite suppressants, and drugs that induce vomiting (such as ipecac).
+Some people with anorexia nervosa are at risk for suicidal behavior.

-Eating disorders are particularly serious for people with either type 1 or type 2 diabetes.
+Eating disorders are particularly serious for people with diabetes (type 1 or type 2).

-Low blood sugar (hypoglycemia) is a danger for anyone with anorexia, but it is a particularly dangerous risk for patients with diabetes, especially those who take supplemental insulin.
-If patients do not take their insulin, dangerous high blood sugar (hyperglycemia) can occur.
-Unfortunately, patients with eating disorders may skip or reduce their daily insulin in order to decrease their body’s utilization of calories.
+Low blood sugar (hypoglycemia) is a danger for anyone with anorexia, but it poses a particular risk for people with diabetes, especially those who take supplemental insulin.
+If people do not take their insulin, dangerous high blood sugar (hyperglycemia) can occur.
+Unfortunately, people with eating disorders may skip or reduce their daily insulin in order to decrease their body's utilization of calories.

 Extremely high blood sugar levels can cause life-threatening complications.
 They include diabetic ketoacidosis, a condition in which acidic chemicals (ketones) accumulate in the body.
 This condition can lead to coma and death.